icaro-onofre/icaro-onofre/README.md

 ### Hi 👋
-As you may know my name is Icaro Onofre Silva(Icaro as in the myth Icarus!), I am an enthusiast of computers and full stack developer I am currently working as a full stack developer at Khanum.
+As you may know my name is Ícaro Onofre Silva(Ícaro as in the myth Icarus!), I am an enthusiast of computers and full stack developer I am currently working as a freelancer.
 I have a couple of projects that vary acording to which is the main motivation at the moment, check out my portifolio and see the main repos of my github!

 <div style="display: inline_block">
   <img align="center" alt="js" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" width="40" height="40" />